 Anna Shawver serves as an Executive Vice President and is a member of the company’s management team.
 She leads our team of experts to keep clerks and customers (attorneys, legal professionals and the general public) happy through a combination of clear communication, training, support and – most importantly – compassion.

-Prior to joining GreenCourt, Anna worked for the Clerk of the State and Juvenile Courts of Heard County for nine (9) years.
+Prior to joining GreenCourt, Anna worked for the Clerk of the Superior and Juvenile Courts of Heard County for nine (9) years.
 She was at various times responsible for criminal cases, civil cases and real estate transactions.

 Anna holds a Bachelor of Business Administration degree from the University of West Georgia’s Richards College of Business.
 She is a long-time volunteer with Living Water for Roatan, a project to provide clean water to communities in Roatan, Honduras.
 She is also a mentor and Life Group leader for many middle and high school students.